-Note: The typical channel bandwidth of the IMT frequency band can be used to calculate the centre frequency of the adjacent band.
-For example, the lower adjacent centre frequency of the 4 400-4 800 MHz band is 4 380, 4 360, or 4 350 when considering the first adjacent 40, 80, or 100 MHz typical channel bandwidth.
+Note: The typical channel bandwidth of the IMT frequency band can be used to calculate the value for fadj.
+For example, assuming a 100 MHz typical channel bandwidth, the first lower fadj value is 4 350 and the second lower fadj value is 4 250.

-Equation A6.2.1-0 also remains valid for the second adjacent band.
+Equation A6.2.1-1 also remains valid for the second adjacent band.